dsestero/jboss/README.markdown

 Defaults to the resource title.

 ###`jboss::instance_7::lib::oracle::install`
-Utility define to copy to a specified JBoss-7 instance lib folder the Oracle driver jar and to configure the driver in the application server by executing a jboss-cli script.
+Utility define to copy to a specified JBoss-7 instance module folder the Oracle driver jar and to configure the driver in the application server by executing a jboss-cli script.

 ####Parameters